 Figure 2.
 Oxygen saturation throughout Experiment 2 for each treatment.
-The concentration of each salt was increased every 20 minutes (seven times total), as indicated by the vertical, black dashed lines.
+The concentration of each salt was increased every 20 minutes (seven times in total), as indicated by the vertical, black dashed lines.
 The oxygen saturation, expressed as a percentage, for each treatment, was measured every 5 minutes.
 The ASW-only control is depicted with a blue line, the SSA O_2 saturation is visualized with a turquoise line and the SSI O_2 saturation is shown with a solid red line.
-The horizontal red dashed line indicates the 70 % oxygen saturation threshold that is often used to denote hypoxia.
+Note that the horizontal red dashed line indicates the 70% oxygen saturation threshold that is often used to denote hypoxia, and vigorous aeration prevented these specimens from experiencing hypoxia during this experiment.

-Since adding SSA and SSI salts to examine their potential toxicity affects salinity, we developed a protocol to replace part of the IO salts with SSA and SSI at each step, thus keeping the salinity constant throughout the experiment (35 ± 1 PSU), while increasing the relative concentration of sulfite and sulfate ions.
+Since adding SSA and SSI salts affects salinity, we developed a protocol to replace part of the IO salts with SSA and SSI at each step, thus keeping the salinity constant throughout the experiment (35 ± 1 PSU), while increasing the relative concentration of sulfite and sulfate ions.
 Each time the concentration was increased, the following steps were followed (detailed in Supplementary Tables 1-2).
 In Step 1 - the "removal phase", seawater was removed from each aquarium to prevent the overall volume from increasing exponentially.
-In Step 2, the "addition phase", a pre-determined volume (mL) of distilled water and amount of salt (IO, SSA or SSI in g) were added to the respective treatment aquaria to increase the concentration of the target salt (IO, SSA or SSI).
+In Step 2, the "addition phase", a pre-determined volume (mL) of distilled water and amount of salt (ASW, SSA or SSI in g) were added to the respective treatment aquaria to increase the concentration of the target salt (ASW, SSA or SSI).
 In Step 3, the "compensation phase", additional salt and water were added to each tank to account for the fraction of salt that was removed in the first step, which caused a discrepancy between the actual concentration and the intended concentration of each target salt.
-The amount of salt and water that were added in Step 3 were calculated by determining the difference between the target concentration and adjusting the final volume to maintain the salinity at 35 PSU.
+The amount of salt and water that were added in Step 3 was calculated by determining the difference between the target concentration and actual concentration and adjusting the final volume to maintain the salinity at 35 PSU.
 Since the concentration of ions in the ASW control did not change during the experiment, we simply removed the same amount of ASW as we removed in each step for SSI and then replaced this volume with new ASW.

-2.4 Statistical analyses
+Statistical analyses

 All data were analyzed with R studio (v.2024.04.2+764; Posit team, 2024) using functions included in the R base package (R Core Team, 2024) unless otherwise cited.
 In Experiment 1, the treatment (ASW, ASW + SSA, or ASW + SSI) was considered as the predictor variable.
-Each response variable (F_v/F_m , algal symbiont density, mitotic index, metabolic rates) was analyzed with the same statistical approach.
-First, the data was examined for outliers using the packages "outliers", "car" and "dplyr" (Fox & Weisberg, 2019; Komsta, 2022; Wickham et al., 2023).
+Each response variable (F_v/F{mv} , algal symbiont density, mitotic index, metabolic rate) was analyzed with the same statistical approach.
+First, the data was examined for outliers using the packages "outliers", "car" and "dplyr" (Fox and Weisberg 2019; Komsta, 2022; Wickham et al. 2023).
 Data was then tested for normality and homogeneity of variances using Shapiro-Wilk tests and Bartlett's tests.
 If all assumptions were met, a one-way ANOVA was performed, while a Kruskal Wallis rank sum test was performed when assumptions were not met.
 P-values of less than 0.05 were considered significant.
-Since a specimen with overall higher heat tolerance could be expected to have higher limits for both CTs, we first tested if CT1 and CT2 are correlated, however they were not (B=0.095; t1,15=0.57; p=0.58, where B is the slope and t is the t-ratio), so we analyzed CT1 and CT2 separately according to the same steps described for the other responses above.
+Since a specimen with overall higher heat tolerance could be expected to have higher limits for both CTs, we first tested if CT1 and CT2 are correlated, however they were not (B = 0.068, $t{34} = 0.62$, p = 0.54, where B is the slope and t is the t-ratio), so we analyzed CT1 and CT2 separately according to the same steps described for the other responses above.
 Test results are displayed in Table 1.
-All plots were generated with "ggplot2" (Wickham, 2016).
+All plots were generated with "ggplot2" (Wickham 2016).